 I’ve also included my track from All Trails below that will show you the main viewpoints

 What Do You Need to Bring?

 Water.
 This should be obvious.
 You will need water.
 And probably more than 1 water bottle’s worth.
 If you decide to hike all the way to the top, I would bring 2 water bottles.
-We passed a girl on her way down the mountain and as she stepped over a stream she told her friends she wished she could fill up her water here.
-So if you don’t want to carry an arsenal of water bottles, I would bring a Steri Pen or some type of filtration so you can refill if you need to.
-You’ll pass a few places where you can fill up your water, though they get a lot scarcer near the top.
+We passed a girl on her way down the mountain, and as she stepped over a stream, she told her friends she wished she could fill up her water here.
+And if you are bringing your dog, make sure you have enough for them as well.

 Snacks.
 Hopefully this is obvious too.
 This is a tough trail.
 Your body will need to refuel.
 Just throw in some granola bars, fruit, and crackers in your bag.

 Extra Layers.
 This one depends on the time of year you decide to hike.
 In the fall, winter, and spring, I would bring a couple of extra layers to throw on be it a jacket, a hat, or some gloves.
 The hike is hard and I stripped off all the layers I could on the way up.
-But by the time I reached the halfway point it was much colder on top of the mountain.
-I pulled everything back on and even then I was still cold by the time we left.
+But the viewpoints at the top are exposed.
+It will be colder and windier.
+You’ll want to pull everything back on.

 What Else Can You Do at Table Rock State Park?

 More Hiking.
 So it’s a state park, of course it has more than one trail.
 In fact there are 5 more trails though two of them start several miles up the mountain.
 And there are 2 easy trails that won’t leave you out of breath (too much) – the Lakeside Trail & Carrick Creek Trail.